andrewyounucsd/League-of-Legends-Analysis/README.md

 Because the p-value is much larger than a typical significance level (e.g. 0.05), we fail to reject the null hypothesis.
 This indicates there is no evidence that missingness in `atakhans` depends on league.
 Instead, missingness appears consistent across leagues, supporting the interpretation that it is structural.

-Next, I examined whether the missingness of the `atakhans` column depends on a team’s side (Blue or Red).
-As before, I conducted a permutation test using the variance of missingness rates across groups as the test statistic.
+Next, we examined whether the missingness of the `atakhans` column depends on a team’s side (Blue or Red).
+As before, we conducted a permutation test using the variance of missingness rates across groups as the test statistic.
 Larger variance would indicate side-specific missingness patterns.

 Null Hypothesis: The missingness of the `atakhans` column is independent of side.
 Any observed differences in missingness rates between Blue side and Red side are due to random chance.